 Ensuring that AI is used ethically and responsibly is vital, not only to ensure that attorneys are compliant with their requisite professional standards, but for setting broader societal standards and shaping how this powerful technology is utilized across industries.

 Despite congressional awareness of the need to regulate AI, the United States Government has yet to implement legislation governing the use of AI in the United States.
-The Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence (Executive Order 14110) remains the most comprehensive commitment from the federal government to date.
+In October 2023, Biden passed The Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence (Executive Order 14110), which was the most comprehensive commitment from the federal government to date.

 Merchant says: